 Explore a museum

-Saratoga Springs boasts an impressive collection of interesting museums.
-In keeping with a major theme in the city, visitors have the chance to explore the National Museum of Racing and Hall of Fame.
+The city has an impressive collection of interesting museums.
+In keeping with a major theme, visitors have the chance to explore the National Museum of Racing and Hall of Fame.
 Founded in 1950, the museum honors the achievements of American Thoroughbred race horses, jockeys, and trainers.
+Don’t miss the interactive “Call the Race” experience where you can announce a race right from a sound booth.

 If speed is more your style, auto enthusiasts can visit the Saratoga Automobile Museum, located in the former Saratoga bottling plant built in 1934.
-The museum displays about 30 vehicles and features both permanent and rotating exhibits.
+The museum displays about 30 vehicles across 2 floors and features both permanent and rotating exhibits.
 It’s a must if you’re a classic car aficionado.

 Browse Lyrical Ballad